Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/microsoft-365-ip-web-service.md

 Ces paramètres sont communs à toutes les méthodes de service web :

-- **format=\<JSON \| CSV\>**  : Par défaut, le format de données retourné est JSON.
-Utilisez ce paramètre facultatif pour renvoyer les données au format de valeurs séparées par des virgules (CSV).
+- **format=\<JSON \| CSV\>** —By default, the returned data format is JSON.
+Use this optional parameter to return the data in comma-separated values (CSV) format.
-- **ClientRequestId=\<guid\>**  : Une chaîne de requête GUID obligatoire que vous générez pour l’association client.
-Vous devez générer un GUID pour chaque ordinateur qui appelle le service web (les scripts inclus sur cette page génèrentvun GUID pour vous).
-N’utilisez pas les GUID illustrés dans les exemples suivants, car ils peuvent être bloqués par le service web à l’avenir.
-Le format du GUID est _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, où x représente un nombre hexadécimal.
+- **ClientRequestId=\<guid\>** —A required GUID that you generate for client association.
+Generate a unique GUID for each machine that calls the web service (the scripts included on this page generate a GUID for you).
+Do not use the GUIDs shown in the following examples because they might be blocked by the web service in the future.
+GUID format is _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, where x represents a hexadecimal number.

   Pour générer un GUID, vous pouvez utiliser la commande PowerShell [New-GUID](/powershell/module/microsoft.powershell.utility/new-guid) ou utiliser un service en ligne tel que [générateur de GUID en ligne](https://www.guidgenerator.com/).